pemiluAPI/peta-caleg/map/README.md

 The map should play a much bigger role on desktop than mobile, but it would be nice to make it available on mobile.
 Tomas and I discussed having it take up a fairly narrow strip of vertical space in the layout (between the lembaga nav and the breadcrumb), and making it possible to hide it by scrolling down.
+We also discussed providing the option of maximizing it - making it take up more of the screen and become the primary interface.

 ## Other ideas
 On desktop, listings could flow horizontally to fill the area below the map,